jakubgs/rbackup/README.md

 This script backups directories configred as 'assets' in the YAML config file.

-Configuration can be also provided through standard input using --stdin flag.
-The first found config is merged with the one read from the file.

 Usage:
   rbackup (save | restore) <asset>... [-c PATH] [-T SECS] [-t TYPE] [-p PATH]
                                       [-l PATH] [-D] [-s] [-b] [-f] [-d]